 If you live in a hot, dry climate or you exercise frequently, you may need to drink even more water to produce enough urine.
 If your urine is light and clear, you're likely drinking enough water.

 Eat fewer oxalate-rich foods.
 If you tend to form calcium oxalate stones, your doctor may recommend restricting foods rich in oxalates.
-These include rhubarb, beets, okra, spinach, Swiss chard, sweet potatoes, nuts, tea, chocolate and soy products.
+These include rhubarb, beets, okra, spinach, Swiss chard, sweet potatoes, nuts, tea, chocolate, black pepper and soy products.

 Choose a diet low in salt and animal protein.
 Reduce the amount of salt you eat and choose nonanimal protein sources, such as legumes.
 Consider using a salt substitute, such as Mrs. Dash.